 Trespass feels like an outlier in the Genesis oeuvre because it's so damn gentle – "Dusk," in particular, breezes by without any sense of urgency.
 But considering the heavy input of Phillips, the de facto leader, this band is very different from the quintet that created Nursery Cryme.

 Phillips, suffering from intense stage fright exacerbated by health issues, soon announced his departure – a decision that left the band scrambling.
 “We went back on the road and I just couldn’t do it," the guitarist told The Telegraph in 2014.
 "I had to tell Mike.
 It was difficult, but I knew I was going to hold them back.”

 With its quiet reception, the album didn't thrust the band into stardom (though it did curiously land at No. 1 on the Belgian charts), and Phillips' exit only intensified their anxieties.
 But Genesis rebounded with renewed focus and firepower for Nursery Cryme

 , taking another massive creative leap.

-Looking back, Trespass is more than just a crucial link toward the classic era – it's the sound of Genesis discovering their songwriting strengths.
+Looking back, Trespass is more than just a crucial link to the classic era – it's the sound of Genesis discovering their songwriting strengths.
 "If you look at, say, Crosby, Stills, Nash, & Young, 10CC, other bands which are songwriter-based, rather than musician-based, I think you do see long life spans," Gabriel said.
 "It's a different sensibility.
 Most bands begin playing together and then find writing, whereas we wanted to write and we found playing."